ToshioCP/Gtk4-tutorial/gfm/sec26.md

 "</interface>"
 ~~~

-- The string "gchararray" is the type name of strings.
+- The string "gchararray" is a type name.
-The type "gchar" is the same as "char".
+The type "gchar" is a type name and it is the same as C type "char".
 Therefore, "gchararray" is "an array of char type", which is the same as string type.
 It is used to get the type of GValue object.
 GValue is a generic value and it can contain various type of values.